The Humble Knee

 When do you wear them?

 Knee sleeves don’t need to be worn all the time.
 If your primary lift doesn’t involve your knees, then you can keep them in your bag.
-If you’re focusing on squats of any variety or Olympic lifts, then it’s a good idea to put them on.
+If you’re focusing on squats of any variety or Olympic weightlifting, then it’s a good idea to put them on.

 Powerlifters will benefit from two different pairs.
 One should be for training that’s tight enough to give you support, compression, and lift well.
 Your competition sleeves (or wraps) should be super tight, allowing you to move the most weight possible.